stevetab03/ARCM/README.md

 > regime-aware framework say about where the 1-year rate is going, and was this
 > a good entry point?*

-ARC is the answer to that question.
+ARCM is the answer to that question.
 It is not an academic exercise.
 It is an analytical framework built around a real position, designed to be updated as the position approaches maturity.